ImperialCollegeLondon/RCDS-Summer-School-2023/09_29_Fri/README.md

 B. Programming Project

 * Continue working on the Connect 4 Task.
-* Choose your own project.
+* Choose your own project - some suggestions [here](https://www.dataquest.io/blog/python-projects-for-beginners/).

 When you have something interesting to show, paste a screenshot to [Padlet](https://padlet.com/jpinney5/rcds-summer-school-2023-qhj9p1mk247jevvh) and include a short explanation of your project.